outbreak-info/muninn/readme.md

 Entries like `USA: Plympton, MA` go `<geo_loc_name>:<locality>, <region>`.
 But since these entries seem to always use a state postal code, we should be able to make a functional parsing system based on this.

-## Misc / Useless Info:

-### Installing a python 3.10 for testing

-**Never Mind...**
-This led to problems with the pycharm debugger that do not seem worth solving.
-I'll keep the instructions in case I need them again sometime.

-Here are the steps I took to allow testing against python 3.10 on my system, which shipped with a newer version.

-1. Install pyenv as indicated in their [github](https://github.com/pyenv/pyenv)
-2. Make sure that requirements.txt is up to date, then delete any existing venv for this project.
-3. Install 3.10: `pyenv install 3.10`
-4. Make 3.10 the default within the project directory:
-    1. `cd /.../bird_flu_db`
-    2. `pyenv local 3.10`
-5. Make sure that the correct version of python is in use: `python3 --version` should respond `Python 3.10.16`
-6. Recreate the virtual environment.
-This is a minefield of options...
-    1. `python3 -m venv venv`
-7. `source venv/bin/activate`
-8. Install dependencies: `pip install -r requirements.txt`
-9. I use Pycharm.
-Pycharm will need some help to figure out what's going on.
-    1. Open settings, go to `Project: bird_flu_db > Python Interpreter`
-    2. Click `Add Interpreter > add local interpreter`, and switch to `Select existing`.
-    3. It may find the python 3.10 interpreter, but that won't be good enough because that interpreter is installed centrally, while the packages are installed in the venv.
-Click the little folder to browse your filesystem.
-    4. Select `bird_flu_db/venv/bin/python3.10`
-    5. And hopefully that's it.